-Feeling nostalgic, this year I decided to search on the internet to see if these monkeys were still sold, so I could get them for my kids, and my brothers’.
-It turns out those monkeys we loved, were actually chimpanzees, now marketed as “cheerful chimpanzees.”
+Feeling nostalgic, this year I decided to search on the internet to see if these monkeys were still sold, so I could get them for my kids and my nephews.
+It turns out those monkeys we loved were actually chimpanzees, now marketed as “cheerful chimpanzees.”
 After covering the Stamford case on the news, cheerful isn’t exactly the word that comes to mind when I think of chimpanzees, but what the heck, it’s a toy.

 On December 13th I ordered four of the cheerful chimps with an expected arrival date of December 16th.
 Perfect timing.
 Kara and I decided two of the chimps would be named Joe and Moe, of course, and the others would be called Flo and Beau.
 My daughter is the only girl of the House grandchildren, and Flo is a suitable name for a toy that would likely be dressed in pink and pearls.
 Kara planned to sew red nametags to match the chimps’ suspenders.